Protecting our celestial treasures

 Safeguarding the future of science

 The other Townships’ site that illustrates the battle to preserve a dark sky is Mont Megantic National Park.
 The IDA designated it as an International Dark Sky Reserve in 2007 – the first such designation on the planet!
-Since then, 11 other sites have been identified around the world, from Ireland to Namibia.
+Other sites have been identified around the world, from Ireland to Namibia.

 In his book De la Terre aux étoiles (From the Earth to the Stars) Sébastien Giguère, the education manager at ASTROLab, stated that as far back as 2003, the need to protect the night sky became more and more evident.
 He noticed that the amount of light had more than doubled since 1978 when the observatory at the top of Mont Megantic was established.
 In order to safeguard the future of the centre’s scientific observations, it became necessary to counter the excessive use of artificial lighting around the region.